rsmp-nordic/rsmp_website/_posts/2023-09-22-rsmp-core-and-sxl-updates.md

 date:   2023-09-22
 ---

 The RSMP Working Groups have been busy preparing updates to the core and traffic light specifications.
-We expect to relase these updates to the specs on October 1.
+We expect to release these updates to the specs on October 1.

 You're welcome to provide feedback on the drafts before the release.
 We prefer input via the relevant Github repositories (see links below), but otherwise you can send input to the [Secreatariat]({% link pages/contact.md %}).

-You can always find links to all RMSP specification, including the previous, current and drafts at the [specifications]({% link pages/specification.md %}) page.
+You can always find links to all RSMP specification, including the previous, current and drafts at the [specifications]({% link pages/specification.md %}) page.

 ## Core 3.2.1
 This is a minor update that includes clearifications to the timestamp and number data types and includes a new section on error handling.